Sierra Leone celebrates end of Ebola epidemic

 Fear of the virus transformed the three countries and hampered efforts in Sierra Leone and Liberia to recover from civil wars.

-At the height of the epidemic, authorities in Sierra Leone and Liberia ordered people to stay indoors for days at a time in an attempt to identify new cases and slow the disease’s spread.
+At the height of the epidemic, the two countries ordered everyone to stay indoors for days at a time in an attempt to identify new cases and slow the disease’s spread.
+(Editing by Matthew Mpoke Bigg and Helen Popper)